When you schedule a campaign to run in the background using cron

-If you plan to make a new list that you will use in the future then it is better to create a sub-list with the search results.
+If you need a new list then create a new list segment with the search results.

 If you only want to do a few mailings to this subscriber group then it is perhaps better to create a mailing filter.
 The answer really lies in your subscriber management approach.

 A/B split testing

 For nuevoMailer v.4 or earlier here is another method for A/B split tests